bullhorn/extension-samples/README.md

 ![Add a New Custom Card](doc_files/custom-tab-add-button.png)

-Select "Add New" and fill in the following details:
+Select "Add New" and fill in the following details for a Custom Card:

 **Title:** Custom Card Dev